chetangoswami/Ai-Book-Narrator/README.md

     -   Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
     -   In your new project, go to **Project Settings** and copy your web app's Firebase configuration object.
     -   Paste this configuration into the `src/firebaseConfig.ts` file, replacing the existing configuration.
-    -   Enable **Authentication**:
+    -   **Enable Authentication**:
         -   Go to the **Authentication** section.
         -   Click "Get started".
-        -   Under the "Sign-in method" tab, enable **Google** as a sign-in provider.
+        -   Under the "Sign-in method" tab, enable both **Email/Password** and **Google** as sign-in providers.
         -   **Crucially**, add your development domain (e.g., `localhost`) to the list of **Authorized domains**.
-    -   Enable **Firestore Database**:
+    -   **Enable Firestore Database**:
         -   Go to the **Firestore Database** section.
         -   Create a database in **Production mode**.
-        -   Go to the **Rules** tab and update the rules to use a more robust, user-centric structure.
-This allows authenticated users to read and write any documents within their own user-specific collection, preventing permission errors.
-Use the following rules:
+        -   Go to the **Rules** tab and paste the following rules.
+This allows authenticated users to read and write any documents within their own user-specific collection, which is essential for saving their library and bookmarks.
             ```
             rules_version = '2';
             service cloud.firestore {
               match /databases/{database}/documents {
-                // Allow users to read/write any documents (like their bookmarks)
+                // Allow users to read/write any documents (books, chapters, audio URLs, bookmarks)
-                // stored under a top-level `users` collection, keyed by their user ID.
+                // stored under their own user ID.
                 match /users/{userId}/{document=**} {
                   allow read, write: if request.auth.uid == userId;
+                }
+              }
+            }
+            ```
+    -   **Enable Cloud Storage**:
+        -   Go to the **Storage** section.
+        -   Click "Get started" and follow the prompts to create a storage bucket in **Production mode**.
+        -   Go to the **Rules** tab and paste the following rules.
+This allows authenticated users to manage files (read, write, list, and delete) within their own private, user-specific folder.
+            ```
+            service firebase.storage {
+              match /b/{bucket}/o {
+                // Allow users to manage files within their own user-specific folder.
+                match /users/{userId}/{path=**} {
+                  allow read, write, list, delete: if request.auth != null && request.auth.uid == userId;
                 }
               }
             }